Theme Aspect Argumentation Model for Handling Fallacies: Abstract

 \section{Abstract}

-In this paper, we present a novel approach to identify fallacies through formal constraints, as a viable alternative to more traditional fallacy classifications by informal criteria.
-To achieve this objective, we introduce a novel argumentation model, the theme aspect argumentation model, which can do both: modelling of a given argumentation as it is expressed (rhetoric modelling); and deeper semantic analysis of the rhetoric argumentation model.
-By the help of formal constraints on the theme aspect argumentation model, it is for example possible to see if `$attack$'s which are claimed to be attacks at the rhetoric level are really attacks.
-We present core formal constraints that a reasonable argumentation should observe, and then more formal constraints that improve fallacy identification capability.
-We show and prove consequences of these formal constraints.
-We then define the concept of normal forms and that of logico-rhetorical conclusion, which we use to demonstrate detection of specific fallacies, informal and logical.
+From daily discussions to marketing ads to political statements, information manipulation is rife.
+It is increasingly more important that we have the right set of tools to defend ourselves from manipulative rhetoric, or fallacies.
+Suitable techniques to automatically identify fallacies are being investigated in natural language processing research in this regard.
+However, a fallacy in one context may not be a fallacy in another context, so there is also a need to explain how and why it has come to be judged a fallacy.
+For the explainable fallacy identification, we present a novel approach to characterising fallacies through formal constraints, as a viable alternative to more traditional fallacy classifications by informal criteria.
+To achieve this objective, we introduce a novel context-aware argumentation model, the theme aspect argumentation model, which can do both: the modelling of a given argumentation as it is expressed (rhetorical modelling); and a deeper semantic analysis of the rhetorical argumentation model.
+By identifying fallacies with formal constraints, it becomes possible to tell whether a fallacy lurks in the modelled rhetoric with a formal rigour.
+We present core formal constraints for the theme aspect argumentation model and then more formal constraints that improve its fallacy identification capability.
+We show and prove the consequences of these formal constraints.
+We then analyse the computational complexities of deciding the satisfiability of the constraints.

-\section{1 Introduction}
+\section{Introduction}

 From daily discussions to marketing ads to political statements, information manipulation is rife.
-It is increasingly more important that we have a right set of tools to defend ourselves from manipulative rhetoric, or fallacies.
-Recently within NLP research, propagandist messages classifications were reported for news articles and news outlets \cite{Barron19,Martino19}.
-It was then reported that argumentative features added as extra cues further improved the quality of the automatic propaganda detection \cite{Vorakitphan21}.
-Given many of the text-based propagandist messages covered in \cite{Barron19,Martino19} are fallacies, and fallacies are argumentations, this is an assuring empirical result confirming the actual relevance of argumentation to fallacy detection.
+It is increasingly more important that we have the right set of tools to defend ourselves from manipulative rhetoric, or fallacies.
+Recently within natural language processing research, propagandist message classifications were reported for news articles and news outlets \citep{Barron19,Martino19}.
+It was then reported that argumentative features added as extra cues further improved the quality of automatic propaganda and fallacy detection \citep{Vorakitphan21,Goffredo22}.
+Given many of the text-based propagandist messages covered in \citep{Barron19,Martino19} are fallacies, and fallacies are argumentations, this is an assuring empirical result confirming the actual relevance of argumentation to fallacy detection.